truffle-box/starknet-box/README.md

 ## Quick Start

-The following commands will get you up and running with the StarkNet box quickly.
+The following commands demonstrate how to use the StatkNet box and will help you to get up and running quickly.
 For more details, you are encouraged to read this document in full.

 ### 1. Install the box